swch/slate/source/includes/_rest.md

 interface_type | string | Type of interface agent to use with merchant.
 Set to 'dcs' for a site that has direct connect support; and to 'vbs' for a site using Robotic Process Automation required_form_fields | array | Indicates the cardholder personal information fields that are required by this site. images | array | URLs of the images for this merchant site.
 Use a filter parameter of 'image_widths', a comma delimited list of widths (e.g. image_widths=64).
 Tile images with these widths will be returned.
-The default is 128 and 32 width images. account_identification | array | One or more property sets with key names to populated on POST/PUT /cardsavr_accounts requests, and labels to display to the end user for the type of information being requested for this site ( e.g. Username, Password, Account Number, Email, ... ) messages | object | Message properties to display to end users.
+The default is 128 and 32 width images. account_link | array | One or more property sets with key names to populated on POST/PUT /cardsavr_accounts requests, and labels to display to the end user for the type of information being requested for this site ( e.g. Username, Password, Account Number, Email, ... ) Each property contains its 'key_name', a 'label' that defines the property, a 'secret' flag (property should be masked on input like a password), and a type.
+Only properties with a type of 'initial_account_link' should be presented upon initial credential collection.
+For example, an input field for 'tfa' is not displayed on initial collection.
+All other non-'initial_account_link' properties will be requested while the transactiion progresses and they are only listed here for informational purposes. messages | object | Message properties to display to end users.
 Supercedes the deprecated loging properties.
-The message properties are mfa_label: additional informaton required for mfs challenges such as a code sent to users phone or email, additional_info_message: some contextual info sent from CardSavr to aid the user interaction, auth_message: a label to display during during the authentication phase mfa | boolean | Indicates if this site is MFA-enabled. screenshot | boolean | Screenshot site for debuging. credit_card_page | string | Merchant's credit card entry page. forgot_password_page | string | Merchant's forgotten password page. login_page | string | URL of login page.
+The message properties are mfa_label: additional informaton required for mfs challenges such as a code sent to users phone or email, additional_info_message: some contextual info sent from CardSavr to aid the user interaction, auth_message: a label to display during during the authentication phase credit_card_page | string | Merchant's credit card entry page. forgot_password_page | string | Merchant's forgotten password page. login_page | string | URL of login page.